Expat Tax In Austria – Ultimate Tips You Need To Know

 The FBAR must be filed with the Treasury Department (it is not filed with your federal income tax return) whenever you meet the FBAR filing requirements, which in a nutshell is whenever a U.S. person has a financial interest in, or signature authority over a foreign financial account, including a bank account, brokerage account, mutual fund, trust or other type of foreign financial account (including an insurance policy with a cash value such as a whole life insurance policy) maintained with a financial institution, with an aggregate value of over $10,000 at any time during the calendar year based on the highest value of each foreign account during the tax year.

-If you have bank accounts at Erste Group Bank, RZB Group, Unicredit Bank Austria AG, BAWAG P.S.K, Raiffeisen bank International AG or at another bank in Austria or any other foreign country, you may meet the filing requirement to disclose your foreign accounts on the FBAR.
+If you have bank accounts at Erste Group Bank, RZB Group, Unicredit Bank Austria AG, BAWAG P.S.K., Raiffeisen Bank International AG, or at another bank in Austria or any other foreign country, you may meet the filing requirement to disclose your foreign accounts on the FBAR.
 Please don’t hesitate to contact Tax Samaritan to learn more about your filing requirements.

 U.S. – Austria Social Security Totalization Agreement

-These agreements must be taken into account when determining whether an individual is subject to U.S. Social Security/Medicare tax, or whether the individual is subject to the equivalent social security taxes of a foreign country.
+These agreements must be taken into account when determining whether an individual is subject to U.S. Social Security/Medicare tax or whether the individual is subject to the equivalent social security taxes of a foreign country.

 Effective November 1, 1991, the totalization agreement between the United States and Austria improves Social Security protection for people who work or have worked in both countries.
 Under the agreement, if you work as an employee in the United States, you normally will be subject to coverage by the United States, and you and your employer will pay Social Security taxes only to the United States.
-If you work as an employee in Austria, you normally will be subject to coverage by Austria, and you and your employer pay Social Security taxes only to Austria.
+If you work as an employee in Austria, you will normally be subject to coverage by Austria, and you and your employer will pay Social Security taxes only to Austria.

 U.S.- Austria Tax Treaty And Tax Relief For U.S. Expat Tax In Austria

 The United States and Austria do have an income tax treaty in place.
 Many of the articles apply to non-resident aliens for U.S. tax purposes.
-But can also extend certain benefits to U.S. citizens, residents, and green card holders (limited by the ‘Savings Clause’) so it is important to understand if you qualify for these benefits.
+But it can also extend certain benefits to U.S. citizens, residents, and green card holders (limited by the ‘Savings Clause’), so it is important to understand if you qualify for these benefits.

 All About Randall Brody